Company registration in Thailand: the complete legal process to get your certificate

 Where should the company registration certificate in Thailand be kept?

-Thai regulations necessitate that enterprises store their certificate at their formal registered address.
-This requirement confirms the record is promptly accessible for checks by specialists, for example the Division of Business Development or the Income Office.
-Moreover, the Company Registration Certificate in Thailand must be available for use in different exchanges, including marking contracts or applying for administration endorsements.
+Thai regulations require businesses to store the certificate at the registered address.
+This ensures it is accessible for checks by authorities such as the Division of Business Development or the Income Office.
+The certificate should be available for use in business transactions, such as signing contracts or applying for government approvals.

 What is the procedure if the firm loose its Company Registration Certificate in Thailand ?